 - What can you do to treat yourself as the safe parent you needed way back?
 Make a list of your frustrated needs now, and include solutions;

-- Look at the expectations you have at your partner, and ask: am I delegating on this person my own happiness? what can this person give and what not?
+- Look at the expectations you have of your partner, and ask: am I delegating on this person my own happiness? what can this person give me and what not?

 - If you were going to make your current relationship work, what would you have to do differently?